VPAT Evaluation Services

 Hardware Product Audit

 For high-value projects, Microassist can perform an accessibility hardware audit on a vendor’s physical product.
 We will work with your procurement department and the vendor to scope an appropriate engagement.
-Our hardware audit team will test the software with compliance with to appropriate accessibility standards.
+Our hardware audit team will test the software meets compliance with appropriate accessibility standards.

 Vendors: Lower Risk with Accurate VPATs